 If his publicly reported birth date is correct, the 26-year-old rhymesmith would have been 12 when ICE says he came to the States.

-Immigration attorney Charles Kuck said the rapper came to the US legally.
-He took a trip to the United Kingdom in 2005 and returned on an H-4 visa, Kuck said.
+Immigration attorney Charles Kuck added Tuesday that Abraham-Joseph was 7 years old when he arrived in the United States legally.
+He took a one-month trip to the the United Kingdom in 2005 and returned on an H-4 visa.

-21’s legal status expired in 2006 through “no fault of his own,” the attorney said.
+His legal status expired in 2006 through “no fault of his own,” the attorney said, following up on comments he made Monday.

 A U-visa is available to those who have been the victims of a crime in the United States, have suffered physical or mental injury as a result of a crime and who are “helpful to law enforcement or government officials in the investigation or prosecution of criminal activity,” according to ICE.